Tim-Jackins/git-lessons/README.md

 # Git Lessons

->A set of tutorials challenges to ready students for collaboration via Git and GitHub (This is a remodeling of [git-it](https://github.com/jlord/git-it-electron) for the Sigma engineering program)
+>A set of tutorials and challenges to ready students for collaboration via Git and GitHub (This is a remodeling of [git-it](https://github.com/jlord/git-it-electron) for the Sigma engineering program)

 Table of Contents